 Although this seems like a lot, there’s some overlap in these functions.
 More simply, WTC is used as a transactional coin to perform activities off of the parent chain through byte fee payments, facilitate collaboration between sub chains, and reward nodes for maintaining the network.

 Originally, Waltonchain planned to use their own Proof of Stake & Trust (PoST) consensus for the ecosystem.
 PoST is similar to Proof of Stake (PoS) in that it rewards token holders (nodes) with WTC dividends.
-However, Waltonchain additionally adds a node reputation mechanism to further reward higher quality and more honest nodes.
+However, it would additionally add a node reputation mechanism to further reward higher quality and more honest nodes.

 Now, Waltonchain’s whitepaper (v2.0) outlines a Waltonchain Proof-of-Contribution (WPoC) consensus.
 This new consensus mechanism combines Proof-of-Work (PoW), Proof-of-Stake (PoS), and Proof-of-Labor (PoL).
 The parent chain uses a combination of PoW and PoS.
 This means that as a WTC token holder, you’ll receive dividends just by holding the tokens in your wallet.